Tea Tree Oil

 Tea Tree oil is originally from Australia and is a product of the leaves of the Melaleuca Alternifolia.
+Tens of kilos of tea tree leaves are needed to obtain a few drops of essential oil.
 Using distillation, a very natural production method with strict quality controls, it ensures a product purity of 100%.

 The scent of the essential oil is like camphor and eucalyptus, but becomes more spicy and woody after the first odour molecules have evaporated.

 Precisely because it is a pure and natural product, the colour of the pure oil can vary from colourless to light yellow.

 The oil has a particularly beneficial effect.
 It can be applied to the skin either in its pure form or diluted, treating various disorders.
 Extra Courtin Pure Tea Tree oil can also be added to other Courtin products to get a higher concentration of Tea Tree oil.
 Please note that using more does not enhance the effectiveness of Tea Tree oil.
 Therefore, use it in moderation.

 Courtin pure Tea Tree oil can be used in many ways.
 Below are a number of recommendations and options for using the oil.
 Remember not to use too much and to count the drops well.
 More drops do not work better or faster.
 Allow nature time to work.

 Please note!
 Courtin Pure Tea Tree oil is only intended for external use!